rawrtc/rawrtc-terminal-demo/Readme.md

 ## Introduction

-This demo includes two tightly coupled applications:
+This demo includes two tightly coupled applications and an optional signalling
+server:

 1. The [web terminal][web-terminal] which can be opened in any modern browser that supports WebRTC and WebRTC data channels.
 It represents a browser-based